Obtenez 3 mois à 0,99 $/mois

 Épisodes

-This episode was reported and produced by Josh Crane, Sabine Poux and Burgess Brown.
+This episode was reported by Carly Berlin and produced by Burgess Brown.
+Editing and additional production from the rest of the BLS team: Sabine Poux and Josh Crane.
 Our intern is Camila Van Order González.
-Our Executive Producer is Angela Evancie.
-Theme music by Ty Gibbons; Other music by Blue Dot Sessions.
+Our executive producer is Angela Evancie.
+Theme music by Ty Gibbons; other music by Blue Dot Sessions.

 As always, our journalism is better when you’re a part of it: